asmitty92/grey-and-ellis/books/02-emert-mystery/manuscript/02-chapter-two.md

 "It was there.
 Convenient."

 "Maybe.
 Or maybe it was deliberate.
 Use something from the house, leave nothing foreign behind."
+Brandon pulled up another photo showing the victim's position in the tub.
+"Look at how Palmer's arms are positioned.
+At his sides, not defensive.
+Not grasping or reaching.
+Like he was placed that way."

+Matt glanced at the laptop screen.
+"Steven arranged him after death."

+"Right.
+But why?
+Just to fit in the tub?
+Or because it meant something?"

+"What would it mean?"

+Brandon shook his head.
+"I don't know.
+Maybe nothing.
+Maybe Steven just wanted him to look... peaceful?
+That doesn't fit with nineteen stab wounds, but the staging suggests some kind of intent beyond just disposal."

+They drove in silence for a few minutes, Matt thinking about the question.
+Professional killers didn't usually arrange bodies aesthetically.
+They eliminated targets and left.
+The staging here—the shower, the plugged drain, the careful positioning—suggested something beyond simple execution.

+"The other victims," Matt said.
+"The ones in ViCAP.
+Were they staged similarly?"

+Brandon pulled up his notes from yesterday's briefing.
+"Different methods, different staging.
+Kansas City victim was found in his car in a parking garage.
+Charlotte victim was in a vacant property, basement.
+Phoenix was in a storage unit.
+None of them had the elaborate bathroom staging."

+"So if it's the same killer, he adapts to the environment.
+Uses what's available."

+"Or each job is different.
+Different clients, different requirements."
 Brandon closed the laptop.
-"Steven was careful about what he brought and what he left."
+"We're assuming this was a professional hit.
+But what if it wasn't?
+What if Steven is just someone who planned really carefully?"

+Matt considered that.
+"Morrison's investigation points to professional.
+The level of planning, the meticulous execution, no apparent connection to the victim.
+That doesn't fit a personal motive."

+"Unless the personal motive is buried deep.
+Something from Palmer's past that wouldn't show up in a three-week investigation."

+"Possible.
+We'll need to dig deeper into his background."

 They arrived at the Whitmore property at eight-forty-five.
 Morrison's unmarked sedan was already parked in the driveway beside a silver Honda—probably Karen Whitmore's car.
 The house sat at the end of a cul-de-sac, surrounded by empty lots waiting for spring construction.
-The nearest occupied house was three lots away.
+The nearest occupied house was three lots away, maybe two hundred yards.
+Far enough that screams wouldn't carry.
+Far enough that no one would notice a car leaving in the middle of the day.

 Perfect isolation for murder.

-Matt parked behind Morrison's car and killed the engine.
+Matt pulled in behind Morrison's car and killed the engine.
 For a moment, they both sat looking at the house.
 Two-story, modern craftsman style, beige siding with dark brown trim.
 Well-maintained landscaping, now dormant for winter.
+Large windows that would let in plenty of natural light.
 A house that should have been someone's home but instead had become a crime scene.

 "You okay?"
 Matt asked quietly.